yetulaxman/htvs/production_codes/README.md

 ```

-### Automation: Run all the records in one Enaamine Real db file (~78 M) by splitting 10M a file and submit batch jobs for processing each split separately
+### Automation: Run all SMILES records in one Enaamine Real db file (~78 M) by splitting into 10M records a file and submitting each batch job for processing each split

 ```
 bash prepare_jobs.sh # presently, job submission is commented
 ```
-### array job for submitting fixed number of simultaneous jobs on Puhti/Mahti
+### Array job for submitting fixed number of simultaneous jobs on Puhti/Mahti

 We may have constraints on number of jobs that we can submit on Mahti.
 So, use array job script to submit all jobs while controling  the number simultaneous jobs that are actually running.